 The main consumption of indium production is in LCD displays, including televisions and computer monitors, which contain thin films of indium tin oxide.
-It also forms a number of low-melting alloys used as solders, as well as a number of other useful compounds (e.g. InSb, InP, InGaN, InGaP and CuIn1. xGaxSe2 ('CIGS')) used as semiconductors.
+It also forms a number of low-melting alloys used as solders, as well as several other useful compounds (e.g. InSb, InP, InGaN, InGaP and Culn{1-x}Ga_xSe2 ('CIGS')) used as semiconductors.
 Its ability to capture neutrons makes it a useful component of control rods in nuclear reactors.